Updated: Sep 13

 To put it in perspective, the world continues to produce data at a rate of 2.5 quintillion bytes per day (of which ninety per cent of all existing data has been generated in the last two years).
 The sheer amount of raw information currently accessible is at the risk of getting lost in the plethora of focus areas within the traditional business.
 The HBR study focuses on some key insight as relates to data and analytics within the organisation as well the propensity to share data within a variety of segmentations.
 Let us take a closer look at some of the insights...

 Data and Analytics Maturity

 Percentage of respondents who say their organization is very effective at data and intelligence sharing at various levels of the enterprise.

 As with any technology lifecycle, as certain problems are solved, new ones arrive as adoption and maturity become more commonplace.

 The barriers to transformation are not limited to any specific industry with the top barrier experienced across the board, are organisational silos.
 This is closely followed by legacy processes, lack of in-house skills, resistance to change as well as limitations of the current organisational structure.

 Ray Wang, the founder and principal analyst with Constellation Research is also quoted in the study as narrowing in on C-level executives buy-in as a determinant of success and rightly states that “Boards aren’t doing their jobs because they don’t understand the problem: they’re in a data war, and data is the weapon."

 Sign-up for the rest of this series or catch us online

 Follow-the rest of this series and learn more about key trends and how to overcome these and other barriers to transformation.
-Is your organisation experiencing any of these challenges or do you have successes to share from within your organisation?
+Is your organization experiencing any of these challenges or do you have successes to share from within your organization?
 Drop us a line below.
-Follow us on your favourite social network and feel free to pass this and other series articles on to other colleagues and friends that might benefit.
+Follow us on your favorite social network and feel free to pass this and other series articles on to other colleagues and friends that might benefit.